-The target population for MPS II screening as part of Australian NBS programs is all babies born in Australia.
+The target population for MPS I screening as part of the Australian NBS programs is all babies born in Australia.
 The NBS National Policy Framework states that NBS is to be performed within 48 to 72 hours after birth.

-Select the most applicable medical condition terminology (SNOMED CT): 70737009
+Select the most applicable medical condition terminology (SNOMED CT): 75610003